Vice President (VP), Construction Management Operations Salary

 Pay Difference by Location

-Home to some of the best pay for VPs of Construction Management Operations, San Francisco offers exceptional salaries, 41 percent above the national average.
-VPs of Construction Management Operations can also look forward to large paychecks in cities like Washington (+37 percent), Philadelphia (+34 percent), New York (+18 percent), and Raleigh (+14 percent).
+VPs of Construction Management Operations will find that San Francisco offers an impressive pay rate, one which exceeds the national average by 41 percent.
+VPs of Construction Management Operations will also find cushy salaries in Washington (+37 percent), Philadelphia (+33 percent), New York (+18 percent), and Raleigh (+14 percent).
 Compared to the national average, Tampa VPs of Construction Management Operations have considerably lower salaries, 28 percent below the national average to be exact.
 Location appears to be a major driving force in pay for those in this profession.
-Employers in St. Louis and Denver also lean toward paying below-median salaries (25 percent lower and 19 percent lower, respectively).
+Employers pay around 25 percent less in St. Louis and 20 percent less in Denver, below-median salaries for those in this field.

 Related Job Salaries